Excelsior College Required Exams for ASN Degree

 This examination tests concepts and principles related to the application of the nursing process to care for patients across the life span who are experiencing health differences related to musculoskeletal disorders, infectious and communicable diseases, tissue trauma and neurological dysfunction.

-Transition to the Registered Professional Nurse Role (3 credits)
+Transition to the Professional Nurse Role* (3 credits)

 This examination tests concepts and principles related to the professional role development of the registered nurse.
 Emphasis is placed on supervisory and delegation functions of RN practice as well as differentiating levels of RN practice.
 In addition, the examination tests factors affecting the healthcare system, knowledge and skills necessary for functioning on interdisciplinary teams, legal, ethical, and educational aspects of nursing as well as the influences of history, nursing organizations, and regulatory bodies on nursing practice.